-It recommends allowing and encouraging more "compact" types of housing choices, including small-lot "cottage" homes, accessory dwelling units (ADUs), attached dwellings (duplex/ triplex/townhomes), small multifamily buildings, forms of co-housing or shared courtyard homes, and mixed-use housing in commercial developments.
+It recommends allowing and encouraging more "compact" types of housing choices, including small-lot "cottage" homes, accessory dwelling units (ADUs), attached dwellings (duplex/ triplex/townhomes), small multifamily buildings, forms of co-housing or shared courtyard homes, and mixed-use housing as part of commercial developments.

 Vacant lots or other spaces for infill vary in size.
 Large mixed-use and multifamily developments will be important; however, most buildable sites are small.
 Small infill residential projects are a big part of the housing strategy.
 Smaller-scale housing can be designed and situated to fit into existing neighborhood character.
 Smaller or compact housing can contribute to property values and generate income.
-It also aligns with the capabilities of many builders and property owners.
-As a result, neighborhoods are enriched with a greater variety of housing opportunities for all generations.
+Neighborhoods are enriched with a greater variety of housing opportunities for all generations and are more in line with the capabilities of builders and property owners.